ayasa520/waydroid-helper/README.md

 # waydroid-helper

-GUI applications developed with PyGObject and Libadwaita
+A GUI application developed with PyGObject and Libadwaita

 ## Install waydroid-helper